| Teach Yourself SQL in 21 Days, Second Edition

 other hand, when company X adds a statistical package to its SQL and it sells well,

+you can bet company Y and Z will follow suit.
 Q I thought you said SQL was simple.
 Will I really use all of these

+functions?
 A The answer to this question is similar to the way a trigonometry teacher

 might respond to the question, Will I ever need to know how to figure the area of